 The Ministry of Defence is committed to safeguard the natural environment, both on its own estate and also throughout the UK.
-Our specialists within Defence Estates provide expert advice on environmental issues that are carefully considered in the formulation of low flying policy.
-Regular dialogue is maintained with environmental statutory bodies and a range of other organisations that have environmental interests or represent users of the countryside.
+Regular dialogue is maintained with both environmental statutory bodies and a range of other organisations that have environmental interests or represent users of the countryside.